tronprotocol/documentation/TRX/Tron-doc.md

 TRON smart contract support Solidity language in (Ethereum).
 Currently recommend Solidity language version is 0.4.24~0.4.25.
 Write a smart contract, then build the smart contract and deploy it to TRON network.
 When the smart contract is triggered, the corresponding function will be executed automatically.

-## 5.2 Tron智能合约特性（地址等）
+## 5.2 TRON Smart Contract Features
-Tron virtual machine 基于以太坊 solidity 语言实现，兼容以太坊虚拟机的特性，但基于tron自身属性也有部分的区别。
+TRON virtual machine is based on Etherum solidity language, it also has TRON's own features.

-### 5.2.1 智能合约
+### 5.2.1 Smart Contract
-波场虚拟机运行的智能合约兼容以太坊智能合约特性，以protobuf的形式定义合约内容：
+TRON VM is compatible with Etherum's smart contract, using protobuf to define the content of the contract:

     message SmartContract {
       message ABI {